HACCP - Your Food Safety Management System

 What is HACCP?

-The word HACCP (Hazard Analysis & Critical Control Point) confuses many people but, simply put, it refers to a system you must put in place to ensure the food you produce is safe.
-This system is called a food safety management system and must be based on the principles of HACCP.
+The word HACCP (Hazard Analysis & Critical Control Point) confuses many people but, simply put, it refers to procedures you must put in place to ensure the food you produce is safe.
+These procedures make up your food safety management system based on the principles of HACCP.

 Your food safety management system should allow you to identify and control any hazards that could pose a danger to the preparation of safe food.
 It involves identifying what can go wrong, planning to prevent it and making sure you are doing it.
 HACCP is a legal requirement but will also benefit your business.

-If you are responsible for the development and maintenance of your business's HACCP system then you must undertake adequate training in the application of HACCP principles.
+If you are responsible for the development and maintenance of your business's HACCP based procedures then you must undertake adequate training in the application of HACCP principles.

 The FSAI has produced a pack 'Safe Catering - your guide to making food safely' to aid businesses in implementing HACCP.
 Find more details on the Safe Catering pack and how to order.